lindsaynchan/hb_fellowship_final_project/README.md

 #### giphy.py

-Contains all the functions to make OnConnect API calls.
+Contains all the functions to make Giphy API calls.

 #### seed.py